svelte-gear/svelte-semantic-ui/README.md

 - Field formatting

-    - We treat text formating as a field behavior. <br/>
+    - We treat text formatting as a field behaviour. <br/>
       For example input with date formatter (`<InitDateInput>`) is very similar to calendar element, as both listen to user events and produce date object at the end.

 - Validation